adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 Born and raised on the historical Ohlone lands in the California Bay Area into a Quaker family, her quest to understand how we might navigate through the current social and ecological crises took her on a global odyssey.
 Her wide and wild range of experience, all of which brings depth to her ministry, includes : co-leading the 33-country multi-disciplinary ReImagining Development Program at the Institute of Development Studies (IDS), consulting for the World Bank, living as a traveling singer in India, serving as a community minister at Judson Memorial Church in New York City, working as a prison chaplain on Rikers Island Correctional Facility in NYC and working as a Fellow in Spirituality and Climate Change at the Institute of the Advancement of Science and Society in Germany.
 She also has nearly 20 years of experience as a healer and ceremonialist.

 Her formal education includes a CMT from the McKinnon Institute of Massage Therapy in Oakland, CA; a BA from Haverford College in Anthropology, an MA in international development from the Institute of Development Studies at the University of Sussex, UK;  and a Masters of Divinity (M.Div.) at Union Theological Seminary.
 Her international speaking engagements have brought her to 10 countries and she has spoken in over 16 U.S. states.
 She currently lives on the historical homeland of the Mohigan/Mahican people in the Hudson Valley.
 She enjoys painting dragons, sitting around fires, and moonlit walks.

+### Joss Yarbrough
+Syracuse University

+### Victor Valle
+California Polytechnic State University

+Prof. Victor Valle started his writing career in the 1970s, publishing poetry, literary translations, and editing literary magazines.
+After receiving an MSJ from Medill in 1981, he joined the Los Angeles Times, where he earned several honors during his eight-year career there, including a Pulitzer Prize he shared with fellow Chicano journalists in 1984.
+He branched out to cultural history with Recipe of Memory: Five Generations of Mexican Cuisine, which garnered two literary nominations in 1996 and an Italian-language edition in 2000, the same year the University of Minnesota Press published Latino Metropolis.
+His book has since been reviewed in more than a dozen scholarly journals such as the Journal of American Ethnic History, the Journal of American History, the Journal of Historical Geography, and Ethnic and Racial Studies, which qualified it “A truly important work” (http://www.upress.umn.edu/Books/V/valle_latino.html).

+In 2007, the Library of America, publisher of “best and most significant American writing,” excerpted Recipe of Memory in American Food Writing: A Literary Anthology.
+Famed urban historian Mike Davis describes Valle’s next book, City of Industry: Genealogies of Power in Southern California, forthcoming from Rutgers University Press in August, “a stunning non-fiction sequel to Robert Towne’s ‘Chinatown.’”